dcast822/Drought_analysis/README.md

 ### Problem statement

 Climate change has brought on numerous problems, for the scope of this project we will tackle on drought.
 Drought can impact our food resources, impact citizens in certain areas, our agricultural industries and needs to be addressed by policy makers.
 We are looking to work on a datetime series neural networks model, where we use historical drought data  in order to predict future droughts from occurring.
+The US Drought Monitor only looks back at historical data and this is a nice complement to what that provides.
+Additionally we have temperature and precipitation data from which we can gather plenty of inference.

 ## Description of Dataset